Why is Web Accessibility Important to Your Business?

 You should be!
 Aside from the financial, ethical, and legal advantages, there’s also a significant feel-good factor associated with inclusivity that boosts morale across an organisation.

 If you would like to book a demo of the Recite Me assistive toolbar to help you towards your inclusivity goals and optimise your business for success, please feel free to contact our team.
-Installations of the Recite Me toolbar onto third party websites supported millions of web users in 2019:
+Our most recent 12-month stats show that:

-- Over 21.5 million accessibility toolbar features used
+- Over 4 million people used our toolbar

-- Nearly 10 million pieces of content read aloud in 35 languages
+- Over 40 million pieces of online content were read aloud using our on-screen reader.

 Try it for Free!